 Honor Your Body

-If you feel pain or dizziness, pause.
+If you feel pain or dizziness, pause and rest.
 Yoga is about ease, not pushing through.

 In short: Safe yoga means consulting doctors, using props, and respecting your body’s signals.